TkuiTku100/PathPilot/README.md

 1. **Execute the Notebook**: Run each cell in the notebook sequentially.
 The notebook will perform data analysis, model training, and generate career path recommendations based on the input data.

-2. **View Results**: The output will be saved to the path you specified in the `OUTPUT_PATH`, and will be printed out in the notebook itself.
+2. **View Results**: The output will be saved to the path you specified in the `path_to_output`, and will be printed out in the notebook itself.
 Review the results to understand the career path recommendations.